raysan5/raylib/CONTRIBUTING.md

 ----

-Here is a list of raylib contributors, these people have invested part of their time contributing (in some way or another) to make raylib project better.
+Here is a list of raylib contributors, these people have invested part of their time contributing (in some way or another) to make the raylib project better.
 Huge thanks to all of them!

  - [Zopokx](https://github.com/Zopokx) for testing the web.
  - [Elendow](http://www.elendow.com) for testing and helping on web development.